INDOOR LOCALIZATION

 EASY TO INTEGRATE

-It also can be integrated, as a software, on any existing embedded computer.
+As a ready-to-use hardware or as a software to be integrated on any existing embedded computer.
 Our engineers provide a powerful support.

 HOW TO INTEGRATE JACK SLAM ?

-JACK SLAM can be integrated into any system in 3 ways:
+The software can be integrated into any system in 2 ways:

-– JS-BOX: A ready-to-use box that can be mounted on any mobile element.
-The JS-BOX includes a permanent user license.
+THE-JACK-BOX: A ready-to-use box that can be mounted on any mobile element.

-– As third-party software to be integrated on a customer computer
+JACK-SLAM SOFTWARE : A third-party software to be integrated in a customer computer

 SPECIFICATIONS

-• Low cost: Nothing to install in the environment, works with a standard RGB camera(s).
+• Low cost: Nothing to install in the environment, works with standard RGB camera(s).

 • Accurate: centimeters localization.